fomgleb/fortress/README.md

 # Fortress

-Forte is a project developed by Mega Fomenko and Telenkov.
+Fortress is a project developed by fomgleb and Logar1t.
 This README file will guide you through the process of downloading, installing, and running the project.

 ## Download